nesrnesr/Scheduling-of-malleable-HPC-MPI-applications/README.md

 ### How to install
 - Clone this project and enter the directory.
-- Execute the setup script by using `./setup`
+- Execute the setup script by using `./setup.sh`

 #### Use
 Use the command `./launcher.sh start --help`. and select which operation to run\
-To generate documentation use `./launcher.sh gendoc`\
+To generate documentation use `./launcher.sh gendoc`

 ##### Changing parameters.
 To produces visuals and/or change the parameters of either the swarm training or the benchmarking experiments, modify the `config.yml` file